Marshmallow (Yao Shu Kui)

 The Roman herbalist, Pliny said, “Whosoever shall take a spoonful of the Mallows shall that day be free from all diseases that may come to him.”
 The Romans consumed the boiled root that was creamed like butter as a culinary delicacy.

-The French ate the young tops of marshmallow in salads as a kidney tonic.
+The French ate the young tops of marshmallow in salads as a kidney tonic and also whipped the sap into a fluffy confection.
 It has been used in Syria, as a food and during times of famine has been known to help keep rural poor populations alive.

-The entire marshmallow plant contains high-grade mucilage that helps coat sore throats, upset stomachs and irritated intestines.
+The entire marshmallow plant contains high-grade mucilage that helps coat sore throats, skin, upset stomachs, and irritated intestines.

 Teas containing both the roots and the leaves seem to be more effective than just using the roots or the leaves individually.

-In Chinese medicine, by virtue of the plants moistening and lubricating abilities, it is considered a Yin herb.
+In Traditional Chinese Medicine, by virtue of the plants moistening abilities, it is considered a Yin herb that is also excellent for treating Damp Heat conditions.

 Marshmallow bark has been used as a hemp substitute.